hongying-dong/ccs-paper-artifacts/README.md

   - A full Smart TV dataset (parsed)

 ### - Analysis Code
   - We performed analysis mainly using Jupyter Notebooks, and we provide all the notebooks in the **notebooks** folder.
 We named each notebook based on the its content.
-Note that analysis in **Case Study: Section 6.2 PKI on the local network** were performed using Wireshark, so there is no related notebooks.
+Note that analysis in **Case Study: Section 6.2 PKI on the local network** were performed using Wireshark, so there are no related notebooks.

 ### - Notebook status and running notebooks
   - All notebooks currently are in the status of showing all statistics/tables/figures that we put in the paper.